-After seeing my school's paper go to crap since I left the team (as a photographer and assistant designer) a few years ago I decided to give it a complete overhaul.
+After seeing my school's paper go to crap since leaving the team (as a photographer and assistant designer) a few years ago I decided to give it a complete overhaul.
 From the column structure to the typography, everything was changed.

 The new layout is much more modular, allowing production night to go much smoother.
-If a last-minute story needs to slide in somewhere, the structure allows for easy maneuverability on-the-fly.
+If a last-minute story needs to slide in somewhere, the 4-column layout allows for easy maneuverability on-the-fly.

 You'll also notice the layout is rather "flat" in most regards.
 With a focus on clean type and large images, I wanted the readers to be able to focus on the content in the most visually appealing manner possible.